Unsupervised Material Fingerprinting: Ultra-fast hyperelastic model discovery from full-field experimental measurements: Introduction

-Material modeling is fundamental to accurately capturing the constitutive response of a structure.
-While the identification of an appropriate strain energy density function was traditionally a trial-and-error process, recent advances in the material modeling community have led to a broad spectrum of methods for determining accurate constitutive descriptions and their parameters.
-In contrast to tests on simply shaped specimens with homogeneous deformation fields, modern material characterization methods rely on heterogeneous full-field experimental measurements of complexly shaped specimens \citep{avril_overview_2008,pierron_towards_2020,romer_reduced_2025}.
-As these methods rely on indirect, unlabeled data consisting of local displacements and global forces, in contrast to direct, labeled data consisting of stress-strain data pairs, we will refer to such methods as "unsupervised" in machine learning jargon.
-Among these methods, the Finite Element Model Updating (FEMU) approach is widely used for calibrating the parameters of constitutive models (cf. the seminal work in \cite{Collins1974} or more recent implementations in \cite{wiesheier_versatile_2024} and the framework DAVIS for data-adaptive Generalized Standard Materials \cite{wiesheier_data-adaptive_2026}).
-FEMU consists of solving the boundary value problem with the Finite Element Method (FEM) to reproduce the experimental setup, while the material parameters are iteratively optimized to minimize a residual, typically defined from the mismatch between experimental and computational displacement fields and reaction forces.
-Its main strengths are its versatility and robustness, as it can provide a material law for virtually any boundary value problem that can be represented in a forward finite element simulation.
-However, FEMU can be computationally expensive and may show convergence issues in the optimization of the parameters due to the potential existence of multiple local minima in the optimization landscape.
 Another commonly adopted identification technique is to calibrate the material model parameters so that the residuals of the governing weak formulation are minimized.
 This strategy has been proposed as the Virtual Fields Method (VFM) \citep{grediac_principle_1989,Grdiac1990,Grdiac2006} and the Equilibrium Gap Method (EGM) \citep{claire_finite_2004}.
-An advancement of this strategy was subsequently used to automatically discover the optimal functional form of the material model through the EUCLID method (Efficient Unsupervised Constitutive Law Identification and Discovery) \citep{flaschel_unsupervised_2021,flaschel_discovering_2022}.
+An advancement of this strategy was subsequently used to automatically discover the optimal functional form of the material model through the EUCLID method (Efficient Unsupervised Constitutive Law Identification and Discovery) \citep{flaschel_unsupervised_2021,flaschel_discovering_2022,abbasi_discovery_2026}.
+The VFM can further be used to calibrate multiple candidate models and evaluate their respective fitting accuracies \citep{peshave_metrics_2024}.
 These methods introduce experimentally measured displacement fields and reaction forces directly into the weak form of the governing equations and solve for the material parameters by enforcing equality (or near equality) between the internal and external virtual work.
 This strategy is computationally efficient because it does not require repeated solutions of boundary value problems.
 However, these approaches can be sensitive to noise, as the measured displacement fields must be differentiated to obtain strains, and they may lack robustness when the input displacement fields are incomplete.